alexmak001/Panama-Papers/README.md

 # Panama-Papers
-Using Neoj4 and Python, we are diving into the shady financial dealings of the top 1%
+Offshore havens and hidden riches of world leaders and billionaires have been exposed in an unprecedented leak.
+Using Neoj4 and Python, we are diving into the shady financial dealings of the top 1%.

+We plan to deploy an ML model.